310mc/https-310mc.github.io-tl/source/_posts/scout/gang.md

 {% bubble Yuzuru %}
 No, normal students would not know.

-I was assisting the Young Master with his work in the Student Council room, and I simply overheard it.
+I was assisting the Young Master with his work in the Student Council office, and I simply overheard it.

 In any case, it seems that Yumenosaki Academy received some notice from a terrorist.
 {% endbubble %}